ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 The thresholds here defined will be used later in different processes throughout the code.
 These will include, data cleaning or definition of vessel state (i.e. fishing/not fishing).
 The values set for the thresholds are considered to be reasonable and unless there are particularities in your data there shouldn't be a need to change these values.

-#- Re-run all years as we have new field for no. vessels
+#- Re-run all years as we have new field for no. vessels and anonymization of less than three vessels

 #- Set the gear names for which automatic fishing activity is wanted